AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 ### [Single stream](#tab/tabid-1)

-When editing permissions for a single stream, each user role that has permissions assigned are pre-poplated in the window that opens.
+When editing permissions for a single stream, each user role that has permissions assigned are pre-populated in the window that opens.

 1. From the left pane, select **Data Management** > **Sequential Data Store**.